-The changes reflected in the 2019-2020 Revised Estimates include the impact of net enrolment changes which resulted in reduced revenue, the effect of increased attrition from classroom-based teaching positions, updates resulting from the remaining service life (RSL) review of physical assets, adjustments resulting from grants announced after the approval of the District's budget and changes identified as part of ongoing monitoring of operations.
-The revised estimates are prepared relatively early in the school year and, recognizing the reduced enrolment, staff continues to closely monitor resources to ensure that the planned deficit is not unexpectedly exceeded.
+The 2019-2020 Revised Estimates that were submitted to the Ministry of Education in December 2019 served as the first forecast of the year.
+They reflected the impact of net enrolment changes which resulted in reduced revenue, the effect of increased attrition from classroom-based teaching positions, updates resulting from the remaining service life (RSL) review of physical assets, adjustments resulting from grants announced after the approval of the District's budget and changes identified as part of ongoing monitoring of operations.